John Berton Axford

 Axford is a big film buff.
 In 2014, he gained national recognition beyond baseball circles for his ability to predict the winners of the annual Academy Awards.
 Before the ceremony on March 2nd, he posted his predictions of winners and was correct in all 18 categories for which he made a guess, including technical ones such as sound editing, photography or costumes, in addition to the glamor acting and directing categories and others such as animated feature, adapted screenplay or best foreign film.
 He credits his father for introducing him to more diversified movie fare than the average teenager sees when the two were together on long road trips during the time Axford was playing youth baseball.
 His degree from Notre Dame was in film and television.
 He had been only a couple of picks short of perfection picking winners in previous years, but his perfect score in 2014 turned him from movie fan to movie expert, especially as his picks were not simply guesses, but justified by knowledge of what he was talking about.
-He continued to post remarkably accurate predictions over the next few season, including going 19 for 24 in 2017, when he would have gone 20 for 24 had the snafu over the "best film" winner not been corrected (he had picked La La Land, which was first announced as the winner at then ceremony, before the embarrassing mistake was corrected and Moonlight was honored instead).
+He continued to post remarkably accurate predictions over the next few years, including going 19 for 24 in 2017, when he would have gone 20 for 24 had the snafu over the "best film" winner not been corrected (he had picked La La Land, which was first announced as the winner at the ceremony, before the embarrassing mistake was corrected and Moonlight was honored instead).
 He explained that he had preferred the actual winner as a movie and was pleased that it won the oscar, but had based his incorrect prediction on past trends.
-A few days before the ceremony, he had arranged for Mahershala Ali, an Oakland native who would win the best supporting actor award for his role in Moonlight, to attend a special screening of the film for his A's teammates, and was also pushing to have him throw the ceremonial first pitch at a game at the O.co Coliseum later that summer.
+A few days before the ceremony, he had arranged for Mahershala Ali, an Oakland native who would win the best supporting actor award for his role in Moonlight, to attend a special screening of the film for his A's teammates, and also pushed to have him throw the ceremonial first pitch at a game at the O.co Coliseum later that summer.

 - NL Rolaids Relief Award Winner (2011)